-In our view, UofT has a relatively moderate debt burden that is very manageable given its good operating performance and robust liquidity.
-At fiscal year-end 2018, its total gross debt outstanding stood at C\$715 million.
-The debt consists primarily of five series of fixed rate, 30- and 40-year bullet debentures maturing from 2031-2051, along with about C\$4 million of mortgage and other debt.
-We believe that the high level of bullet debentures makes UofT's debt structure more aggressive than that of peers with amortizing debt; however, the university has established a self-imposed sinking fund to help repay these obligations with assets totaling C\$344 million at the end of fiscal 2018.
-Our estimate of UofT's maximum annual debt service is equal to a modest 1.7% of adjusted fiscal 2018 operating expenses, which is lower than the median for peers in the 'AA' rating category.
-The university has identified a potential need for up to C\$560 million in additional financing for capital projects to the end of fiscal 2024 that have yet to be approved.
-However, some or all of this financing could come from internal sources and we do not believe that the university's debt will exceed UofT's internally approved debt limits or lead to a material erosion of the university's financial profile in the next two years.
+In our view, UofT has a relatively moderate debt burden that is very manageable, given its good operating performance and robust liquidity.
+At fiscal year-end 2019, its total gross debt outstanding stood at C\$713 million.
+The debt consists primarily of five series of fixed-rate, 30- and 40-year bullet debentures maturing from 2031-2051, along with about C\$2 million of mortgage and other debt.
+We believe that the high level of bullet debentures makes UofT's debt structure more aggressive than that of peers with amortizing debt; however, the university has established a self-imposed sinking fund to help repay these obligations with assets totaling C\$397 million at the end of fiscal 2019.
+Our estimate of UofT's maximum annual debt service is equal to a modest 1.6% of adjusted fiscal 2019 operating expenses, which is lower than the median for peers in the 'AA' rating category.
+The university has identified a potential need for up to C\$615 million in additional funding to the end of fiscal 2025 for capital projects that are under consideration but have yet to be approved.
+However, some or all of this funding could come from grants, fundraising, or internal sources and we do not believe that the debt will exceed UofT's internally approved debt limits or lead to a material erosion of the university's financial profile in the next two years.

-UofT has several funded and unfunded defined benefit programs that provide pension and other postemployment benefits (OPEB) to its employees.
-At fiscal year-end 2018, the pension plan's deficit increased moderately to C\$319 million, from C\$296 million the previous year.
-The university also had a C\$488 million deficit in its OPEB plan.
+UofT has several funded and unfunded defined-benefit programs that provide pension and other postemployment benefits (OPEB) to its employees.
+At fiscal year-end 2019, the pension plan's deficit decreased moderately to C\$308 million, from C\$319 million the previous year.
+The university also had a C\$518 million deficit in its OPEB plan.
 Because there is no legislative requirement to maintain assets against these liabilities (unlike pensions), UofT funds them on a pay-as-you-go basis, similar to other universities.
-We do not believe that funding employee future benefits will have a material impact on the overall credit profile of the university in the next two years as the pension plan is in a healthy funded status and the university continues to make required payments.
+We do not believe that funding employee future benefits will have a material impact on the university's overall credit profile in the next two years, as the pension plan is in a healthy funded status (about 85% on a solvency basis as at July 1, 2018) and the university continues to make required payments.
 In addition, the university has no material off-balance-sheet or exposure to contingent liability risks.